aleksandarkoruga/AudioLDMSuperCollider/README.md

 ```
 # AudioLDM.generateFromText
  - Arguments are: server, output path (can be a non-existing folder, will be created upon call if permissions allow it), description, seed, duration (x2.5 internally, so 1 = 2.5, 2 = 5.0 etc)
  - Returns an array of buffers.
 The array will contain all the samples found in the specified output folder which contain the description provided.
-So in case of multiple runs with the same descritption all files are loaded.
+So in case of multiple runs with the same/nested descritption all files are loaded.